TrieuQuangNinh/CNCU-01-4Layer-Redesign/README.md

 ## Overview

-This project is a PCB redesign of the open-source CNCU-01 controller board.
+* This project is a PCB redesign of the open-source CNCU-01 controller board.

-The original design was migrated from a 2-layer PCB to a 4-layer stackup.
+* The original design was implemented as a 2-layer PCB.
+In this project, the board was migrated to a 4-layer stackup to improve routing quality, power integrity, and manufacturability.

 ## Layer Stackup